jpetersen626/book_cover_classification/README.md

 ## Problem Statement

-Can an image classifier classify a book's genre by its cover?
+Can an image classifier classify a book's genre or the decade it was published by its cover?

 ## Overview